MaxHalleran/tinyApp/README.md

 ## Current focus

 -Adding dynamic html partial functionality
--Routing: moving all my routes to a seperate file
--Modules: moving all my server functionality to a seperate file to keep it discrete and clean -Applying the REST philosophy to the application -Cookie tracker: a field to keep track of how many (possibly unique) visits a short link has had
+-Applying the REST philosophy to the application -Cookie tracker: a field to keep track of how many (possibly unique) visits a short link has had